-So, I started collecting again, tentatively, a couple of years ago.
+So, I started collecting again, tentatively, a few years ago.
 At first, I signed up on two postcard exchange sites: Postcrossing and Postcard United.
 I also tried a third site, Postcard Hub, but that didn't go so well.
 In May 2019, I also started trading on Facebook groups and the Postcrossing forum.

-In all that time, I have gotten postcards from 47 states and over 80 countries.
-That's actually not a lot because there are, at last count, just over 260 independent states.
+There are, at last count, just over 260 independent states.
 Google says the total number of countries and autonomous regions is only 197 (195 of those belong to the UN while 2 countries are UN observers).

-Postcrossing also counts the independent territories that aren't part of the UN and has a number of 248.
+Postcrossing counts the independent territories that aren't part of the UN and has a number of 248.
 Only 10 of those countries have never been registered on that site, which dates back to 2005.
 The site states that it uses ISO 3166.
 The ISO 3166 gives me the clearest list of countries that I have found:

 - 195 independent sovereign nations